[information - objects - images - people]

 This graphic narrative continues a twenty-five year preoccupation/investigation with the subject and form of Mouseholes.
 These new sculptures challenge the material and physical qualities of what may constitute basic assumptions and the parameters of a mousehole.
 Mouseholes, in general, rest in our comic/iconic [Americana] imagination.
 They are inert objects rendered as a negative space as a hole-in-the-wall.
 What lives inside?
 Will something emerge?
 Is it friend or foe?
 Is this a passage out or an entry back into our space?

 Dimesial is a fictional term invented to discuss the qualities of certain types of cultural objects that do not fit conveniently into prescribed categories.
-Dimesial is post-expperiential.
-Dimesial is not exclusive to these objects alone, though the qualities which define them provide us with their value and meaning.
+Dimesial is post-experiential.
+Dimesial is not exclusive to these objects alone, though the qualities which define them provide us with their value, and subsequent meaning.

 Red-Bottomed Mousehole [ERCP], 2016